Sharpness of the percolation transition in the two-dimensional contact process

-\begin{subsection}{Influence and sharp-threshold results} Let $\Om = \{0,1\}^n$ and let $P_p$ denote the product measure with parameter $p$ on $\Om$.
-Let $A$ be an event (i.e. a subset of $\Om$) and let, for $1 \leq i \leq n$, $I_i$ denote the probability that $i$ is pivotal for $A$.
-(It is often called the influence of $i$).
+Let $\Om = \{0,1\}^n$ and let $P_p$ denote the product measure with parameter $p$ on $\Om$.
+Let $A$ be an event (i.e., a subset of $\Om$) and let, for $1 \leq i \leq n$, $I_i$ denote the probability that $i$ is pivotal for $A$.
+It is often called the influence of $i$.
 More precisely,

-where $\om^{(i)}$ is the configuration obtained from $\om$ by flipping the $i$th component of $\om$.
-Talagrand (\cite{Ta94}, Corollary 1.2; see also \cite{KaKaLi88} and \cite{FrKa96} for strongly related results) proved the following theorem.
-(Note that `our' $I_i$ differs a factor $1/p$ from the expression $\mu_p(A_i)$ in Talagrand's paper).
+where $\om^{(i)}$ is the configuration obtained from $\om$ by flipping the $i$th component of~$\om$.
+Talagrand (\cite{Ta94}, Corollary 1.2) proved the following theorem.
+See also \cite{FrKa96} and \cite{KaKaLi88} for strongly related results.
+Note that our $I_i$ differs a factor $1/p$ from the expression $\mu_p(A_i)$ in Talagrand's paper.